juju/docs/src/en/reference-reviewers.md

     juju charm get

-!!__Note: __Backwards compatibility is important!
+**Note: **Backwards compatibility is important!
 Any changes that would change the structure of the charm, data, configuration options, etc and doesn’t perform due diligence to make sure the charm does what it needs to, should be rejected.

 Pay particular attention to interface providers that have extant clients/users.